raphael-ritz/eudat.accounting.client/README.rst

 individual resource identified by its (P)ID which is available as soon as the resource has been registered at https://dp.eudat.eu

-Default settings are such that only the resource id, the consumed value and its unit need to be provided.
-The default resource type is set to ``storage``.
+Default settings are such that only the resource id and the consumed value need to be provided.
+The default unit is ``byte`` and the default resource type is set to ``storage``.
 The full documentation of options supported is described in the next section.